DvlpSpc/dvlpspc.github.io/about.md

 ## Content License

-Unless otherwise specified, all content on DevelopSpace.org is licensed under the Creative Commons Attribution license (CC-BY-4.0).
+Unless otherwise specified, content on DevelopSpace.org is licensed under the Creative Commons Attribution license (CC-BY-4.0).
 See our [license page](../license) for more information.